jorn-k/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-aws-ri.md

 ### Contacting Cloud Application Manager Support

-We’re sorry you’re having an issue in [Cloud Application Manager](https://www.ctl.io/cloud-application-manager/).
-Please review the [troubleshooting tips](../Troubleshooting/troubleshooting-tips.md), or contact [Cloud Application Manager support](mailto:incident@CenturyLink.com) with details and screenshots where possible.
+If you require support for [Cloud Application Manager](https://www.ctl.io/cloud-application-manager/), please review the [troubleshooting tips](../Troubleshooting/troubleshooting-tips.md), or contact [Cloud Application Manager support](mailto:incident@CenturyLink.com) with details and screenshots where possible.

 For issues related to API calls, send the request body along with details related to the issue.